aspnet/Blazor.Docs/docs/introduction/index.md

 [!INCLUDE[](~/includes/blazor-preview-notice.md)]

-Blazor is an experimental .NET web framework using C#/Razor and HTML that runs in the browser with [WebAssembly](http://webassembly.org).
+Blazor is an experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.
 Blazor provides all of the benefits of a client-side web UI framework using .NET on both the server and the client.

 ## Why use .NET for client-side apps?

 Web development has improved in many ways over the years, but building modern web apps still poses challenges.
 Using .NET in the browser offers many advantages that can help make web development easier and more productive:

-* Stability and consistency: .NET provides standardized programming frameworks across platforms that are stable, feature-rich, and easy to use.
+* **Stability and consistency**: .NET provides standardized programming frameworks across platforms that are stable, feature-rich, and easy to use.
-* Modern innovative languages: .NET languages are constantly improving with innovative new language features.
+* **Modern innovative languages**: .NET languages are constantly improving with innovative new language features.
-* Industry-leading tools: The Visual Studio product family provides a fantastic .NET development experience across platforms on Windows, Linux, and macOS.
+* **Industry-leading tools**: The Visual Studio product family provides a fantastic .NET development experience across platforms on Windows, Linux, and macOS.
-* Speed and scalability: .NET has a strong history of performance, reliability, and security for app development.
+* **Speed and scalability**: .NET has a strong history of performance, reliability, and security for app development.
 Using .NET as a full-stack solution makes it easier to build fast, reliable, and secure apps.
-* Full-stack development that leverages existing skills: C#/Razor developers use their existing C#/Razor skills to write client-side code and share server and client-side logic among apps.
+* **Full-stack development that leverages existing skills**: C#/Razor developers use their existing C#/Razor skills to write client-side code and share server and client-side logic among apps.
-* Wide browser support: Blazor runs on .NET using open web standards in the browser with no plugins and no code transpilation.
+* **Wide browser support**: Blazor runs on .NET using open web standards in the browser with no plugins and no code transpilation.
 It works in all modern web browsers, including mobile browsers.

 ## Running .NET in the browser

-Running .NET code inside web browsers is made possible by a relatively new technology, WebAssembly (abbreviated *wasm*).
+Running .NET code inside web browsers is made possible by a relatively new technology, [WebAssembly](http://webassembly.org) (abbreviated *wasm*).
 WebAssembly is an open web standard and is supported in web browsers without plugins.
 WebAssembly is a compact bytecode format optimized for fast download and maximum execution speed.

-Security isn't a major concern because WebAssembly isn't ordinary assembly code (for example, x86/x64)&mdash;WebAssembly is a new bytecode format that accesses browser functionality with the same capabilities as JavaScript.
+WebAssembly code can access the full functionality of the browser via JavaScript interop.
+At the same time, WebAssembly code runs in the same trusted sandbox as JavaScript to prevent malicious actions on the client machine.

 When a Blazor app is built and run in a browser: